input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 ```abnf
 did:prism:9b5118411248d9663b6ab15128fba8106511230ff654e7514cdcc4ce919bde9b:Cj8KPRI7CgdtYXN0ZXIwEAFKLgoJc2VjcDI1NmsxEiEDHpf-yhIns-LP3tLvA8icC5FJ1ZlBwbllPtIdNZ3q0jU
 ```
-For this case, the DID suffix adds after the hash section, the actual encoded initial state.
+For this case, the DID adds after the hash section, the actual encoded initial state.

 In the following sections we will describe more details about the state mentioned.